Marsha Morgan, Chair

 As a Midwest native, Colette Lewis developed a strong sense of devotion to collective philanthropy growing up in a close knit family-oriented community.
 Colette’s passion for giving back and “paying it forward” fuels her leadership commitment to the Community Investment Network (CIN).
 She happily admits that her personal and professional success is due to the love of many selfless men and women who have poured into her life.
 In adulthood, she rekindled that passion as a founding member of Birmingham Change Fund.

 Colette has obtained a Mechanical Engineering degree from the University of Alabama at Birmingham and a executive MBA from C.T.
 Bauer College of Business at University of Houston.
 She is President and Founder of FFG Strategic Consulting, a power industry engineering services firm, and has served for over 20 years providing engineering design and leadership in the energy industry.
-She intentionally makes time, however, to strongly support STEM career initiatives, mentor, teach and support causes to “pay it forward” when she’s not traveling, dancing or decorating.
+She intentionally makes time, however, to strongly support STEM career initiatives, mentor, teach and support causes to “pay it forward”.

 Ed Fields, Treasurer